tquigg96/AGI_research/README.md

 *Build from scratch

 Goal:
 Essentially we want to combine image recognition with language generation to create a machine that can pass a turing test.
 If we come to a point where we have to use paid services, we will pivot to money making practices to further fund the ongoing research.
+When we start producing results I or Alex or both will look into funding options.

 tasks: